hideyukiinada/ic/README.md

 By Hide Inada

 If you are a photographer, you may have seen AI-enabled auto-classification for tagging a photo when you upload a photo to a stock photo agency.
-If you want to build a basic version of AI image classification system using the classes contained in pretrained weights, you can do it with very little code.
+If you want to build a basic version of an AI image classification system using the classes contained in pretrained weights, you can do it with very little code.

 I implemented one that classifies a photo into 1000 classes.
 I used ResNet50 as the ML backend with pre-trained weights and used Flask as the web frontend.
 ResNet50 model with pre-trained weights has 74.9% accuracy according to [a Keras's web page](https://keras.io/applications/) for predicting the top 1 object in a photo.